 “This particular man was wanted in connection with a warrant from South Carolina with first-degree assault and battery as well as kidnapping charges.
 He was turned over to the local police department for processing and will be returned to South Carolina to answer for his alleged actions”.

 Meanwhile, two unrelated travellers from the Caribbean have been taken into custody at Charlotte Douglas International Airport, North Carolina on charges of felony narcotics possession and intimidation of witnesses.

 The Customs and Border Protection said law enforcement officials had arrested Ryan Pett, 38, after arriving from US Virgin Islands.
-The 57-year old Trevor Brown, of Pittsburgh, Pennsylvania, had also been arrested for intimidation of victims or witnesses, included stalking, on his arrival from Jamaica (Montego Bay), CBP said.
+The 57-year old Trevor Brown, of Pittsburgh, Pennsylvania, had also been arrested for intimidation of victims or witnesses, included stalking, on his arrival from Jamaica (Montego Bay),.